jessiemcd/foxsi-als-analysis/README.md

 You will need to have the FOXSI CALSOFT and FOXSI SCIENCE codes in your IDL path (you can find these at https://github.com/foxsi/calsoft and https://github.com/foxsi/foxsi-science).

 Finally, to make the figure comparing different imaging methods (Figure 5 in https://doi.org/10.1117/12.2629443), you will need the Coyote IDL Library.
 This is not necessary for making FOXSI images in general, it was just used to make a nice multi-panel figure.
 If you don't have coyote-idl yet, you can find it here: http://www.idlcoyote.com/code_tips/installcoyote.php

-Instructions for using all other procedures/etc. are contained in ALS_analysis_full_process.pro.
-It is set up so you can read the commented notes and then run things a few lines at a time, depending on which parts of the analysis process you're interested in replicating.
-Everything is set up to be used specifically with the fine, overnight, L-shaped scan that occured from '2019/04/19 20:59' to '2019/04/20 09:24'.

 ### Note on some included IDL procedures